petdono/mcserver/wolves.md

 Please use one upgrade at a time as they will all be consumed if thrown at once.

 The wolves/dogs get renamed when upgraded, so use nametags after you know you will not upgrade the dog/wolf again.

-Please report is I left somewhere "wolfes" instead of "wolves".
-Wolves is gramatically correct.

-All recipes compiled can be found in the image gallery.